joelborghi/harmonious-tone-theme/README.md

 This is my roadmap for learning Shopify as a developer.
 Shopify is a tool for creating online stores using web technologies.

-To keep track of progress, I created a list of weeks and tasks, to-do and completed.
+To keep track of progress, I created a list of weeks and tasks, completed (✅) to-do and in progress.

 #### First Week